Realtors vs. Real Estate Agents

 The word Realtor is a trademark referring to someone who's an active member of the National Association of Realtors (NAR).
 In the United States, a real estate agent is licensed to help consumers buy and sell commercial or residential property.
-But not all Realtors are real estate agents.
-Home appraisers, property managers, real estate counselors and real estate brokers can also be members of the NAR, earning them the title of Realtors.
+But not all real estate agents are Realtors, nor are all Realtors necessarily real estate agents.
+Home appraisers, property managers, real estate counselors and real estate brokers also can be members of the NAR, earning them the title of Realtors.

 In the U.S., each state has its own requirements for becoming a licensed real estate agent.
 Most states require a minimum of 30 to 90 hours of classroom instruction in real estate fundamentals from an accredited college, university or technical school [source: Bureau of Labor Statistics].
 After he or she has completed real estate school, the applicant needs to pass an official exam that covers real estate standards and practices, national real estate law and laws that affect that particular state.
 A real estate agent pays an annual fee for his or her license, which must be renewed every one or two years [source: Bureau of Labor Statistics].
 Some states require a certain amount of continuing education to renew a license.